 The international drybulk shipping industry is cyclical and volatile, having reached historical highs in 2008 and historical lows in 2016.
-Charter rates have improved in 2018, but have been volatile in the start of 2019.
-Cyclicality and volatility may lead to reductions in our charter rates, vessel values and results of operations.
+Charter rates improved in 2019, but have been volatile in the start of 2020.
+Cyclicality and volatility may lead to reductions in the charter rates we are able to obtain, in vessel values and in our earnings, results of operations and available cash flow.

 The drybulk shipping industry is cyclical with attendant volatility in charter rates, vessel values and profitability.
-In 2008, the Baltic Dry Index (the "BDI"), had reached an all-time high of 11,793, while in 2016, BDI had reached an all-time low of 290.
-During 2018, the BDI remained volatile, reaching an annual low of 948 on April 6, 2018 and an annual high of 1,774 on July 24, 2018.
+The industry is cyclical in nature due to seasonal fluctuations and to the market adjustments in supply of and demand for drybulk vessels, and trade disruptions, such as that currently being caused by the 2019-nCoV.
+We expect this cyclicality and volatility in market rates to continue in the foreseeable future.
+Accordingly, there can be no assurance that the drybulk charter market will recover in the near future, and the market could experience a further downturn.
+For example, in 2008, the Baltic Dry Index (the "BDI"), had reached an all-time high of 11,793, while in 2016, BDI had reached an all-time low of 290.
+During 2019 and 2020, the BDI, remained volatile, reaching an annual low of 595 on February 11, 2019 and an annual high of 2,518 on September 4, 2019 for 2019 and a low of 411 on February 10, 2020 and a high of 976 on January 2, 2020 for 2020.
+In 2020, the BDI has slumped as a result of the 2019-nCoV.